preset-io/promptimize/README.md

 # 💡 ¡promptimize! 💡
 <img src="https://user-images.githubusercontent.com/487433/229948453-36cbc2d1-e71f-4e87-9111-ab428bc96f4c.png" width=300/>

-**Promptimize** is a toolkit that accelerates prompt engineering, crafting, and evaluation.
+Promptimize is a toolkit designed to accelerate prompt engineering, crafting, and evaluation.

-Use `promptimize` to
+With promptimize, you can:

-- define your prompts as code and tie them to evaluation functions
+- Define your prompts as code and associate them with evaluation functions
-- generate prompt variations dynamically
+- Generate prompt variations dynamically
-- execute and rank across different engines
+- Execute and rank prompts across different engines
-- get reporting on how your prompts perform
+- Get reports on your prompts' performance

-In short, `promptimize` offers a programmatic way to define and tune your prompt and evaluation functions in Python in a way that allows you to iterate quickly and confidently.
+In essence, promptimize provides a programmatic way to define and fine-tune your prompts and evaluation functions in Python, allowing you to iterate quickly and with confidence.

 ## Hello world - the simplest prompt examples
 [more examples on GitHub](https://github.com/preset-io/promptimize/tree/master/examples)